Commentary: We need to fight to keep our religious freedom, or we will lose it

 Posted

-In 1787, while Benjamin Franklin was walking out of the convention hall, a woman approached him and asked him if she could just ask him just one question.
-He granted her permission.
-She asked, “What have you given us?”
-Franklin said, “A republic, if you can keep it!”
+In 1787, while Benjamin Franklin was walking out of the convention hall, a woman approached him and asked, “What have we got?
+A republic or a monarchy?”
+Franklin said, “A republic, madam - if you can keep it.”

 You see, this coincides with something that God said to the nation of Israel when he gave them the promised land in Deuteronomy 30:19-20.